Boost morale at work with People Data: Waffle Fridays

 When you try to boost morale at work, how do you know it’s worth doing?

-Here’s Avitech, backing up their Waffle Fridays with HR data:
+Here’s Avitech, backing up their Waffle Fridays with people data:

 Every Friday, the office smells extra good at Avitech Bratislava.